 What is Split Rail Fencing?

-Split rail fencing is one of the most classic fence styles.
+The wood split rail fence is one of the most classic fence styles.
 It consists of evenly spaced, vertical wooden posts with two or three horizontal rails connecting lengthwise throughout.
 It is also known as post-and-rail fencing.

 Why is split rail fencing always a good idea?

-• Post and rail fencing is the ultimate in charming yard accents.
+- Post and rail fencing is the ultimate in charming yard accents and border fences.

 1. Split and Rail Fencing is Inexpensive

-Post and rail fencing is really a nominal cost for the impact and accent it can add to your outdoor space.
+Post-and-rail fencing is a nominal cost for the impact and accent it can add to your outdoor space.

 Split Rail Fence Home Depot

-• The home delivery cost was $79.00.
-If you have a truck, however, you can easily avoid the delivery fee.
+- The home delivery cost was $79.00.
+However, you can easily avoid the delivery fee if you have a truck.
 And I later learned that they did fit into my SUV.

-For our post and rail fencing, we are keeping it small with 6 rails and 3 posts for a total cost of $224.55 with delivery or $145.55 without delivery.
+For our post-and-rail fencing, we are keeping it small with six rails and three posts for a total cost of $224.55 with delivery or $145.55 without delivery.

-2. Split Rail Fencing is Easy to Install
+2. Traditional Split Rail Fencing is Easy to Install

-Split rail fencing is so easy to install and takes no time at all.
+Split rail fencing is so easy to install and takes no time at all with cedar split rail.

 What you will need!